 Make certain that all relevant financial information was fully provided by each party.
 If the prenup is challenged in court, failure, to be honest, could invalidate it.

 5. Prepare a Prenuptial Agreement

 Make sure to look up state rules on prenuptial agreements, so you know what can and can’t be included.
-Make a full list of your assets so that they may be single out in the case of a divorce.
-Debts should also be jot down in the contract.
+Make a full list of your assets so that they may be singled out in the case of a divorce.
+Debts should also jot down in the contract.